Jessicavazm/JessicaVaz_T3A1/README.md

 With every commit, we should include meaningful messages to describe what changes has been added or changes.
 A good practise to have the type of commit before the message, they provide extra details for the commit messages.
 Other good practices includes keeping the message short and clear.

-Example of conventional commit bellow:
+Examples of conventional commit bellow:
 * git commit -m "docs: added a brief description"
 * git commit -m "feat: added a JWT to auth"
 * git commit -m "fix: fixed a bug in user auth fn"